Krysten Hill

 to life, and embrace it wherever it is found—

-and it is found in terrible places
+and it is found in terrible places, and another

 student said after the cops shot his friend,